 If you're going to carry on riding through winter, the cold, wet conditions are best handled with heavier, grippier and more puncture-resistant tyres than your summer rubber.
-Fortunately there are plenty of winter-specific tyres out there.
+Fortunately when it comes to the best winter road bike tyres, there are plenty of great options out there.

 Compared to summer tyres, winter tyres are typically wider, with thicker tread and beefier puncture-prevention under that tread, and usually a bit cheaper — nobody likes trashing expensive tyres

 Fixing a flat in the cold and wet is a miserable job, so it makes sense to use tyres with better puncture resistance to avoid it